ufakz/udagram-project/README.md

 #### Deployment
 Deploy the frontend on AWS EKS:
 1. Set up an AWS EKS cluster.
-2. Deploy the frontend application using Kubernetes manifests.
+2. Deploy the frontend application using the Kubernetes manifests.

 ### Udagram Reverse Proxy